derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/07/2023 16:13:45 : 3 Database Admins walked into a NoSQL bar.
+31/07/2023 16:16:40 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Waiter: Would you like coffee or tea?
-Programmer: Yes.
+Why do programmers confuse Halloween with Christmas?
+Because OCT 31 == DEC 25.
 <!-- replace-with-joke ends -->